bgd-labs/rewards-controller-update/README.md

 This repository contains two scripts.

-1. `PayloadDeployment.sol` which contains multiple scripts which allow deploying a payload for a specific network.
+1. `PayloadDeployment.sol` which contains multiple scripts which allow deploying a payload or implementation for a specific network.
-2. `ProposalDeployment.sol` which contains a deploy script that will create the onchainProposals for all the networks controlled via governance(polygon, optimism).
+2. `ProposalDeployment.sol` which contains a deploy script that will create the onchainProposal for polygon.

+For generating the calldata on a specific network you can run `make emit-calldata rewardControllerImpl=newImplAddress`.

 ## Development